cindylay/sp-dev-docs-cindy/docs/embedded/development/content-experiences/office-experience.md

 ## View or restore a previous version of an Office document from SharePoint Embedded

-Office document versioning is controlled by the `isVersioningEnabled` setting in your container type configuration.
+Office document versioning is controlled by the `isItemVersioningEnabled` setting in your [container type configuration](/graph/api/resources/filestoragecontainertypesettings).
 Users can track changes, compare versions, and restore earlier versions when needed—whether to recover from mistakes, revert to a preferred version, or manage changes in collaborative scenarios.

 ## Collaborating on Office documents from SharePoint Embedded